Ridvan101/SocialNetworkDB/README.md

 ## Description

-Social Network DB is MySQL relational database customized for development of social network.
+Social Network DB is MySQL relational database customized for development of social networks.
 It contains fields adjusted to every type of data in the database.
-Database also includes functions for automated manipulating with different inputs and finding desired information in selected tables.
+Database also includes functions for automated manipulating with different inputs as well as for finding desired information in selected tables.